William R. Roberts: Career after Congress

 In 1882 Roberts supported Grover Cleveland for the governorship of New York as well as Cleveland's 1884 successful bid for the US presidency.
 As a reward, Roberts was appointed as Envoy Extraordinary and Minister Plenipotentiary to Chile by now President Cleveland on April 2, 1885, serving until August 19, 1889.
+As minister, Roberts spent much of his term pursuing the monetary claims of American citizens against the Chilean government, a task complicated by the cool relations between the United States and Chile that followed American attempts to intervene in the recently concluded War of the Pacific (1879-1883).
+In a report to Secretary of State Thomas F. Bayard in December 1886, Roberts described Chile as showing a "new and better spirit" towards the United States.
+He suffered ill health, believed to be rheumatism, during his time in Chile, and on one occasion took a two-month leave to recuperate at the mineral baths of Colina before touring the country and reporting to the State Department on Chilean wine production, mining, wages and agriculture, as well as the earlier campaigns of Bernardo O'Higgins against Spanish rule.
 He was succeeded in the position by Patrick Egan, a fellow Irishman and also a former member of the IRB.